Deans of Colleges / Directors of Services

 All Accidents and Incidents

 All accidents and incidents must be investigated by you or your staff and where required improvements implemented to prevent similar incidents from re- occurring.
-Where an HSE Investigation is imminent the College / Departmental Investigation will be held in abeyance until otherwise directed by Health and Safety Services.
+Where an HSE Investigation is imminent the College / Professional Service Investigation will be held in abeyance until otherwise directed by Health and Safety Services.

 We must all learn from incidents to understand what went wrong and why - true causation is often found beyond the obvious and may be an indicator of a wider issue.
-This is why it is imperative you forward copies of all your College / Departmental accident / incident investigation reports to Health and Safety Services.
+This is why it is imperative you forward copies of all your College / Professional Service accident / incident investigation reports to Health and Safety (Governance & Compliance -Corporate Services).